bowman2001/hugo-mod-meta/README.md

 ## How?

-The main concept of this module is to make **no static assumptions about the project structure and configuration**.
+The main concept of this module is to make **no fixed assumptions about the project structure and configuration**.
 The partials for generating the meta tags call other partials to get the necessary content.
-These content partials can be replaced to get the necessary data in a completely configurable way.
+These content partials can be replaced in every project to fit its structure.

-But you don’t have to write those partials from scratch.
-There are some default templates to start with, which resemble the internal Hugo way.
+We don’t have to write all those partials from scratch.
+There are default templates to start with, which resemble the internal Hugo way.

 The output doesn’t need a lot of configuration.
-The resulting `<meta>`-tags need to follow the demands of the internet services we like to address.
+The resulting tags and schema scripts need to follow the demands of the internet services we like to address.
 The correct results of the provided partials are predictable.
 They should adapt in time to any changes of the specifications by social network and search providers.

 ## Specifications